MTechZilla/join-us-senior-dev/README.md

 * Database: Any SQL Database.
 * CloudService: AWS/Azure/Gcp.

+### Bonus Points:
+1. Implementing API Rate limiting.
+2. Implementing Domain white listing.
+3. Implementing api caching using redis.
+4. Having proper protected and non-protected as per functionality describe in above api structure.

 ### Important Notes:

 1. Application should be build using the above stack.
 2. For registration, use JWT or a session-based mechanism
 3. Proper error handling is required.
 4. Write neat, suitable, bug-free, and readable code as per the coding standards.
-5. Create a data model as you need.
+5. Create a data model as given in data structure section.
 6. Data model should be normalized and query must be acid complaint.
 7. Use Websocket to create connection where you think is required.
 8. Have a swagger ui to document this api.

-**The timeline to complete this app is a maximum of three days.
-Plagiarism is prohibited and if an applicant submits a plagiarised work then his application will be rejected.**
+**Note:** The timeline to complete this app is a maximum of three days.
+Plagiarism is prohibited and if an applicant submits a plagiarised work then his application will be rejected.